NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

 To program the Nordic Thingy prototyping platforms, you can use one of the following options:

-* Using USB-C cable
+* Using a USB cable
 * Using an external debug probe

 !!! note "Note"

       Do not unplug the Nordic Thingy prototyping platform during this process.

-## Programming using a USB-C cable
+## Programming using a USB cable

-See the following sections for programming Nordic Thingy prototyping platforms using a USB-C cable.
+See the following sections for programming Nordic Thingy prototyping platforms using a USB cable.

 ### Nordic Thingy:91 X

-To program Nordic Thingy using the USB-C connection, complete the following steps:
+To program Nordic Thingy using the USB connection, complete the following steps:

-1. Connect the Thingy:91 X to your computer with a USB-C cable.
+1. Connect the Thingy:91 X to your computer with a USB cable.
 1. Power on the device by switching **SW1** to the **ON** position.
 1. Open nRF Connect for Desktop and launch the {{app_name}}.
 1. In the Programmer navigation bar, click **Select device**.<br/>